Dr Daniel Lock

 - Dorset House D118, Talbot Campus, Fern Barrow, Poole, BH12 5BB

 Use a QR Code reader on a mobile device to add this person as a contact:Close

-Dr Daniel Lock is a Principal Academic at Bournemouth University in the Department of Sport and Physical Activity.
-He spent 12 years living in Australia, during which time he completed his Ph.D at the University of Technology, Sydney.
-Following his Ph.D, he was a Senior Lecturer and Discipline Leader of the Sport group at Griffith University in Brisbane from 2011 - 2015.
+Dr Daniel Lock is a Principal Academic at Bournemouth University and the Head of Research and Professional Practice in the Department of Sport and Physical Activity.
+He also holds the position of Adjunct Associate Professor in Sport Management at Griffith University in Queensland, Australia.
+Daniel spent 12 years living in Australia, during which time he completed his Ph.D at the University of Technology, Sydney.

 (1) the influence of social identity processes on consumer and participant behaviour.
 In particularly, the complex array of group memberships that shape fan behaviour and attitudes.